Gurteen College

-The farm covers 380 hectares of land.
+The farm covers 380 ha of land.
 The farm of the college consists of beef- and dairy-cattle herds, a sheep herd, and tillage.
 It is both a day and residential college, with rooms for up to 70 students.

 Courses

 Gurteen College provides a Level 5 Certificate in Agriculture Course, along with Level 6 Advance Certificates in Agriculture in Crops & Machinery Management, Dairy Herd Management, and Drystock Herd Management.
 The Equine department opened in 1999 and currently runs a Level 5 and 6 in Horsemanship.
 The TUS Athlone campus offers a Bachelor of Science (Veterinary Nursing), where students spend time completing practical skills on the teaching farm at Gurteen College.
 Technological University of the Shannon: Midlands Midwest offers an Agricultural Science and Sustainability course at Levels 7 and 8 in conjunction with Gurteen College.

 The college also provides a distance education course and a part time Green Cert course too, along with regular one-off courses.